Rickcau/Chaos-Lab/Resources/Chaos-Agent.md

 ---

 # Chaos Agent
 For Agent Based faults the Chaos Agent Extension needs to be installed on the VM.
-For details on how to install the Chaos Agent Extension, you can follow the steps outline in the ** *Enable chaos target, capabilities, and agent* ** section of this [document](https://learn.microsoft.com/en-us/azure/chaos-studio/chaos-studio-tutorial-agent-based-portal){target}=_blank.
+For details on how to install the Chaos Agent Extension, you can follow the steps outline in the ** *Enable chaos target, capabilities, and agent* ** section of this [document](https://learn.microsoft.com/en-us/azure/chaos-studio/chaos-studio-tutorial-agent-based-portal){:target="_blank"}.

 ## Useful Azure CLI commands

        az vm extension list --resource-group <RESOURCE_GROUP_NAME> --vm-name <VM_NAME>

-The above command will return an empty result if no extenstions are installed, if extenstions are installed, results similiar to the following are returned:
+The above command will return an empty result if no extenstions are installed, if extenstions are installed, results similiar to the following are returned:<br>

        [
         {